apache/flink/docs/ops/security-ssl.zh.md

 **REST Endpoint (simple self signed certificate)**

 This example shows how to create a simple keystore / truststore pair.
 The truststore does not contain the primary key and can be shared with other applications.
-In this example, *myhost.company.org / ip:10.0.2.15* is the node (or service) for the Flink master.
+In this example, *myhost.company.org / ip:10.0.2.15* is the node (or service) for the JobManager.

 {% highlight bash %}
 keytool -genkeypair -alias flink.rest -keystore rest.keystore -dname "CN=myhost.company.org" -ext "SAN=dns:myhost.company.org,ip:10.0.2.15" -storepass rest_keystore_password -keyalg RSA -keysize 4096 -storetype PKCS12